Seagate/cortx-posix/doc/NFS Ganesha Installation Guide.md

     * `./scripts/build-nfs-ganesha.sh rpm-gen`

-      If rpm-gen failed it will prompt to install following packages
+     If the RPM generation fails, you will be prompted to install packages using the below mentioned command.

         * `sudo yum install dbus-devel libcap-devel libblkid-devel libnfsidmap-devel libattr-devel`

 ## Installing the rpms/code